-Alaine has been involved in music and theatre for over 30 years.
+Alaine has been involved in music (as a vocalist) and theatre for over 30 years.
 She also holds a business degree through RMIT (achieving Dux award for the degree) and a Certificate of Catering from William Angless.
+But really, she's a story teller - through songs, performance and plays.
 In her early 30's Alaine decided she should really get a qualification relevant to what she is putting all her energies into, namely writing, theatre production, directing and acting.
 So, she undertook VCE Drama aged 32 with the plan of going on to do a performing arts degree.
-The degree never happened as she just was so busy doing theatre and learning so much from those around her.
+The degree never happened as she just was so busy doing theatre and learning so much from those highly skilled artists around her.
 Combining her qualifications, talents and experience, she now runs her production company Essence Productions which focuses on bringing history to life through live performance.
-Alaine is also Creative Director for the Wyndham Theatre Company and Director of Productions for the Werribee Secondary College Drama Club.
+Alaine is also Creative Director for the Wyndham Theatre Company and Director of the Werribee Secondary College Drama Club.

 Alaine has been involved in both amateur and professional theatre since 1980.